 My own view is that it is difficult to characterise the computational requirements for artificial mathematicians to meet Kant's conditions, and that it is an open question whether current computers have the right features, or whether very different forms of computation are required.
 This applies especially to the mathematical discoveries in geometry and topology made several thousand years ago, many of them reported in Euclid's Elements.

-I'll now present a high level overview of varieties of foundation for mathematics, including several kinds of foundation not yet mentioned.
+I'll now present an informal high level overview of varieties of foundation for mathematics, including several kinds of foundation not yet mentioned.
 In the recent past (a deliberately vague reference) only the mathematical foundations are normally discussed by philosophers or mathematicians who claim to be interested in foundations of mathematics.
 But I'll start with older types.

 (1) Neo-Kantian (cognitive/epistemic) foundations

 This is a modified version of Immanuel Kant's attempt to describe basic features of mathematical minds.
 They are able to have certain sorts of experience on the basis of which they can discover and prove various kinds of mathematical truth, including truths of arithmetic, topology and geometry.